DevFabrizio/Fabrizio-Project-Five/README2.md

 - Decrease Cross Validation Folds from 20 to 5
 - Set the threshold value for the Smart Correlated Selection from 0.5 to 0.8

+### Bugs

+During the development of page 3 of the streamlit app I noticed that my ML pipeline couldn't predict on the inherited houses dataset.
+This was because I had previously feature engineered the original dataset by one hot encoding the categorical variables.
+I did this in order to run the correlation studies since the correlation functions need to have numerical data.
+When I used the pipeline on the inherited houses dataset the categorical features were not one hot encoded.
+To fix this I just added the Ordinal Encoder to my Pipeline.
+This also created a cascade of other bugs for which I had to run the notebook and modify where I placed the code to save the train and test set and where I saved the pi pipeline.